 Although not required, there are additional features that you may find useful.
 Some dog frisbees come with easy-gripping surfaces or diamond textures that will make throwing easier.
 Some also have an anti-glare coating, which will make them more pleasant to watch.

 In addition to floating, some frisbees can bounce, adding an extra dimension to fetch.
 And if you’re interested in eco-friendly features, you may want to look for models that can be recycled when you’re done with them, like West Paw’s dedicated recycling program.

 Dog frisbees aren’t huge investments, so you may not be particularly interested in warranties.
-However, you may appreciate the refund or replacement if your dog immediately chews through its new toy or you receive a defective model.
-Though not all of the frisbees we reviewed come with warranties, some offer satisfaction guarantees or lifetime replacement warranties.
-Our premium pick, the West Paw ZG032GLO Durable Dog Frisbee, even comes with a full guarantee against dog damage.
+However, you may appreciate the refund or replacement if your dog immediately chews through their new toy or you receive a defective model.
+Although not all of the frisbees we reviewed come with warranties, some offer satisfaction guarantees or lifetime replacement warranties.
+Our premium pick, the West Paw Durable Dog Frisbee, even comes with a full guarantee against dog damage.
 Keep in mind that some lifetime warranties don’t have a time limit but will only cover a single replacement.

-Your dog deserves a great frisbee that will fly well, protect its teeth and gums, and last through quite a few play sessions.
+Your dog deserves a great frisbee that will fly well, protect their teeth and gums, and last through quite a few play sessions.
 You deserve one that’s easy to keep clean and won’t break the bank.
 Luckily, several available models fit these requirements.
 We hope that this list of the 10 best dog frisbees (hard and soft models), complete with full reviews and a handy buyer’s guide, helps you quickly shop for a frisbee you and your dog will love.
 You’ll be back to playing before you know it!